 Week 3: (7/21/2025~7/25/2025): Capstone Project — Students design, build and test autonomous robots and get ready to participate in IEEE micro-mouse competition at MIT in Oct.
 2025:

-Course Schedule: Monday ~ Thursday: In-person lectures and hands-on lab sessions at Fairleigh Dickinson University, Teaneck, N.J.,
+Course Schedule: Monday ~ Thursday: In-person lectures and hands-on lab sessions at the City College of New York.

 Fridays: field trips to university research labs or online learning sessions of guest seminars to expose students to state-of-the-art research and emerging technologies.